-- A) It is hereby found and declared that there exists within the City of Torrington (hereafter "the City") a number of blighted premises and that the continued existence of such problems is harmful to the public health, safety, and welfare.
-It is further found that the existence of vacant and blighted properties adversely affects the economic well-being of the City and has a deleterious effect upon residential and commercial properties.
-Moreover, many of the vacant and blighted properties may be rehabilitated, reconstructed, repurposed, demolished, cleaned, maintained, or returned to satisfactory condition to provide decent, safe, and sanitary housing or commercial facilities.
-This code is intended to promote the general welfare of our citizens and communities and to allow for control of blighted premises. - B) This code shall establish minimum standards and responsibilities for the maintenance of all premises and delegates administrative responsibility and enforcement powers and creates enforcement procedures. - C) This code is adopted in accordance with the provisions of the Connecticut General Statutes, §§ 7-148(c)(7)(H)(xv), 7-148aa, 7-148ff, and 7-154c, and further incorporates all authority and power that currently or in the future is conferred under Connecticut General Statutes.
+- A. It is hereby found and declared that there exists within the City of Torrington (hereafter "the City") a number of vacant, abandoned, and/or blighted premises and that the their continued existence of such problems is harmful to the public health, safety, and welfare and It is further found that the existence of vacant and blighted properties adversely affects the economic well-being of the City-and has a by having a deleterious effect upon residential and commercial properties.
+Moreover, many of the vacant, abandoned and blighted properties premises may be rehabilitated, reconstructed, repurposed, demolished, cleaned, maintained, or returned to satisfactory condition to provide decent, safe, and sanitary housing or commercial facilities.
+This anti blight code is intended to promote the public health, safety, and welfare of our citizens and communities and to allow through the enforcement of regulations to prevent and remediate serious deficiencies constituting blight.
+For control of blighted premises. - B. This code shall establishes minimum standards and responsibilities for the maintenance of all premises and delegates administrative responsibility and enforcement powers and creates enforcement procedures. - C. This code is adopted in accordance with the provisions of the Connecticut General Statutes, §§ 7-148(c)(7)(H)(xv), 7-148aa, 7-148ff-, and 7-154e, 7-152c and further incorporates all authority and power that currently or in the future is conferred under Connecticut General Statutes.